Richard Sherman back to the Seahawks? He’d reportedly be open to it

 Dunbar, who will be 29 in July, wanted out of Washington, in part because he wanted a big-money contract extension that wasn’t forthcoming.

-His injury — though Carroll said after the season Dunbar should be fully recovered for 2021 — and the tightened cap all teams face this year means he may not get it now, either, and could be amenable to coming back to Seattle on a much cheaper one-year deal than he might have been expecting this time a year ago.
+His injury and the tightened cap all teams face this year means he may not get it now, either, and he could be amenable to coming back to Seattle on a much cheaper one-year deal than he might have been expecting this time a year ago.

-And if your image of Dunbar may be solely what you saw last year as he limped all over the field, recall he had the second-highest grade of any corner in 2019 behind only Sherman.
+And if your image of Dunbar is based solely on what you saw last year as he limped all over the field, recall he had the second-highest grade of any corner in 2019 behind only Sherman.

-PFF rated Dunbar 61st among all free agents available this year but assessed he might be able to be signed for $6 million a year — and given how the market is going, it may be less than that at this point.
+PFF rated Dunbar 61st among all free agents available this year but assessed he might be able to be signed for $6 million a year — and given how the market is going, it may be less than that.

 “Any team looking to sign Dunbar is banking on a relatively young player at the position getting back to his excellent 2019 form,’’ PFF wrote.